pemn/vtk_geostat/README.md

 ## 📌 Description
-full open source workflow for generating a geostatistics block model
+full open source geostatistics workflow for generating a block model
 this script integrates multiple generic tools and modules in a single graphical desktop application
-the target audience is academic use by geostatistic professionals or industrial proof of concepts projects
+the result is a complete block model in the vtk file format, that can be easily converted to other formats like csv, bmf, dm, etc. the target audience is academic use by geostatistic professionals or industrial proof of concepts projects
-its not suited for production use
+its not suited for production use. check notes.
 ## 📸 Screenshot
 ![screenshot1](https://github.com/pemn/assets/blob/main/vtk_geostats1.png?raw=true)
 ## 🧩 Implementation
 This implementations uses a jupyter notebook.
-Check my other project, bm_geostat_process for a desktop based implementation.
+Check my other project, bm_geostat_process, for a desktop based implementation.
 This geostatistics estimation process consists of the following steps:
  1. Data and parameter input
  2. Sample database postprocess